 - A list of 3-5 researchers who will belong to the ‘core group’.
 The list should include the participants’ academic titles and institutional affiliations.
 However, a letter of intent from the participants is not necessary.

 - A brief ethical self-assessment (no more than half a page) certifying that you are familiar with the relevant ethical guidelines.
-Please read CAS’ guidelines for ethics in research.
+Please read our guidelines for ethics in research >

 - A CV including a publication list.
 The CV should not exceed four pages.
-Please use the CV template.
+Download template here >

 If the research requires pre-approval from the Norwegian Data Protection Authority, the Regional Committees for Medical and Health Research Ethics, or a similar body, this must be obtained before the start of the project.
 In the application, you must confirm that the necessary pre-approval will be obtained.